 - Explore tidal pools and see the sea lions in La Jolla.

-- My mom’s favorite place is downtown La Jolla, an artistic street with lots of great restaurants.
-Especially cool is the Marine Room which sits over the waves at high tide.
+- My mom’s favorite place is downtown La Jolla, a picturesque street with lots of great restaurants.
+Especially marvelous is the Marine Room, which sits over the waves at high tide.

 - Go sea cave exploring at Sunny Jim’s Cave in La Jolla.